A graph convolutional autoencoder approach to model order reduction for parametrized PDEs: Graph convolutional autoencoder for nonlinear model order reduction

 Spatial methods are mainly based on the message-passing operation, which can be defined in several ways.
 In GraphSage \cite{hamilton2017inductive} features are sampled and then aggregated, while in GINN \cite{BerroneGraphInformedNeuralNetworks2022} the adjacency matrix is exploited for regression tasks.
 In this work, we have decided to exploit the MoNet spatial framework introduced in \cite{monti2017geometric}, which can be interpreted as a Gaussian Mixture Model (GMM), and thus a general class for convolutions in non-Euclidean domains.
 MoNet builds a set of pseudo-coordinates $\mathbf{e}$ used to define the weights of an optimizable Gaussian kernel with $Q$ filters, through the iteration procedure

-where the weighting function $\boldsymbol{\omega}^{q}$ is defined in terms of a trainable mean vector $\boldsymbol{\mu}_q$ and a diagonal covariance matrix $\boldsymbol{\Sigma}_q$ as In practice, MoNet considers as pseudo-coordinate the edge attributes given by the distance between two connected nodes, introducing a geometric bias in the learning process.
+{where $\odot$ is the element-wise multiplication, and $\boldsymbol{\omega}^{q}$ is the weighting function defined in terms of a trainable mean vector $\boldsymbol{\mu}_q$ and a diagonal covariance matrix $\boldsymbol{\Sigma}_q$ as} In practice, MoNet considers as pseudo-coordinate the edge attributes given by the distance between two connected nodes, introducing a geometric bias in the learning process.
 These geometrically-informed convolutions could increase the cost of the learning task w.r.t.\ other convolutional layers, but they also improve the generalizability.

-To conclude, we recall that GCN can be seen as a spatial method, and thus a particular instance of MoNet with $Q = 1$ and $\boldsymbol{\omega}^{1} = 1/|N(u)|$.
+To conclude, we recall that GCN can be seen as a spatial method, and thus a particular instance of MoNet with $Q = 1$ and $\boldsymbol{\omega}^{1} = 1/|\mathsf{N}(u)|$.
 In this more general setting the filters $\boldsymbol{\omega}^{q}$ are optimizable.